giordano/Cuba.jl/docs/src/index.md

     placeholder for the "spinning cores" pointer. `Cuba.jl` does not support parallelization, so this keyword should not have a value different from `C_NULL`.

+-   `userdata` (arbitrary julia type, default: `missing`): user data passed to the integrand.
+See [Passing data to the integrand function](@ref) for a usage example.

+!!! note "Compatibility"

+	The keyword `userdata` is only supported in `Cuba.jl` after the version X.X.X.

 #### Vegas-Specific Keywords